An excellent Catholic resource for contemplative prayer.

 “Prayer in the Spirit of the Taizé community is a meditative form of common prayer.
 Gathered in the presence of Christ, we sing uncomplicated, repetitive songs, uncluttered by too many words, allowing the mystery of God to become tangible through the beauty of the simplicity.
 A few words sung over and over again reinforce the meditative quality of prayer.
 They express a basic reality of faith that can quickly be grasped by the intellect and that gradually penetrates the whole being.”

 Capen went on to extol the spiritual value of the Taizé style, suggesting that the repetition allows a reexamination of memorized prayers for a deeper understanding.
 He said:

 “We love the prayers we’ve memorized … but it can become a habit and we’re not really praying anymore.
 There’s something about Taizé that just transforms you.
 It turns me around, from busy and stressed to feeling that connection to God.”

 The style has become so popular that a choir was formed to perform some Taizé chant during the world pandemic’s time of isolation:

-There is no shortage of great Taizé recordings on Youtube.
-Click here to listen to a playlist of prayerful song in a variety of languages.
+There is no shortage of great Taizé recordings on Youtube. in a variety of languages.